 WP 4.1 focuses on the development of a crowd sourcing tool to analyse the willingness of private owners to implement the project.
 A scientifically independent and non-binding information platform is provided for this purpose.

-In WP 4.2, the BuildingScout tool developed at the HFT Stuttgart will be used to analyze energy-related implementation options for individual buildings and smaller groups of buildings and to support concrete implementation measures, e.g. for a condominium owners' association.
+In WP 4.2, a tool at the individual building level will be used to analyze energy-related implementation options for individual buildings and smaller groups of buildings and to support concrete implementation measures, e.g. for a condominium owners' association.

 In WP 4.3 a monitoring concept is developed.
 This involves determining which data must be recorded and transmitted with which time resolution in order to create schedules for the operation of distributed systems and storage facilities.
 Furthermore, the monitoring data will be used to analyse tariff models in order to create incentives for grid-related behaviour of both consumers and renewable generation systems.